 7. Brendan Behan Pub, Jamaica Plain

 Named after the famous Irish playwright, this Jamaica Plain pub has been voted ‘Best Irish Bar In Boston’ four times by the Boston Magazine since its opening in 1988.
-Here you may not find any food on the menu, but this small, no-frills pub is perfect for grabbing a few pints with your friends and if you’re feeling peckish, bar owners encourage their patrons to bring their own food, so you can grab some on the go from the local take out spots!
-The Brendan Behan is cash-only and has recently opened the back patio for outdoor dining.
+Here you may not find any food on the menu, but this small, no-frills pub is perfect for grabbing a few pints with your friends.
+If you’re feeling peckish, bar owners encourage their patrons to bring their own food, so you can grab some on the go from the local take out spots!
+Just note that the Brendan Behan is cash-only, so go green for St. Paddy’s Day!

 Find it at 378 Centre St, Jamaica Plain, MA 02130.